usccolumbia/materialsatlas/docs/user-guide/composition-enumerator.md

 ### Background

 Tinkering and doping are two common ways to optimize an existing material or find a better alternative.
-This web app allow the users to generate all chemically valid compositions of a given chemical system defined by a materials formula or a set of elements.
+This web app allows the users to generate all chemically valid compositions of a given chemical system defined by a materials formula or a set of elements.
 It outputs the formulas, corresponding oxidation states, electronegativity and a predicted formation energy so that you can rank the results by their chemical feasiblity.

 ### The composition enumeration Method